 “I went home and prayed about it and decided to do it,” recalls Williams, who was 72 years old at the time.

-    So, at a time when a lot of people start spending their days playing Sudoku, watching Wheel of Fortune and planning their next getaway trip to the Sunshine State, Williams dove into weekly tutoring sessions with youngsters who were 6-plus decades her junior.
+So, at a time when a lot of people start spending their days playing Spider Solitaire at Arkadium, watching Wheel of Fortune and planning their next getaway trip to the Sunshine State, Williams dove into weekly tutoring sessions with youngsters who were 6-plus decades her junior.

 “I’ve never lived the normal retired life,” Williams says.

 And she couldn’t be happier about it.
 It didn’t take long for Williams to realize how much she loved this job.
 She recalls one of the first little girls she tutored who had been held back two times before she began seeing Williams.

 “She should have been in third grade and she still didn’t know her alphabet,” says Williams, who patiently worked one-on-one with her, week after week, until finally one day the student read the entire book out loud by herself.
 When she realized what she’d accomplished, her eyes widened, as did her smile.

 “Yes, you did,” Williams said proudly.
 “And you can read anything.”

 She says that’s the beauty of teaching people to read — helping them unlock the magic that gives them entrance into a world of knowledge, make-believe and wonder.

 Williams tutored at Burden’s school for five years before relocating to Brownsburg in October 1998 to be closer to her son Jay, his wife and their newborn baby, who lived in the area.